molgenis/molgenis-js-auth/docs/_pages/generic_roles.md

 permalink: /roles/
 ---

-We distinguish 2 roles which use the FusionAuth Role Manager.
+We distinguish two roles which use the FusionAuth Role Manager.

 |                                             | Application manager | System administrator |
 | ------------------------------------------- | ------------------- | -------------------- |